 In-depth coverage of desktop publishing terminology, text editing, and use of design principles.
 Emphasis on layout techniques, graphics, multiple page displays, and business applications.
+This course is designed to be repeated multiple times to improve student proficiency.

 Advanced Word Processing